ItsBranK/SignatureMaker/README.md

 - Automatically create an AOB from an adress from any process.
 - Compares and displays the differences in the provided AOBs.
 - Display the difference between the provided AOBs.
-- Generates hex escaped, byte array, and a mask of the difference of AOBs.
+- Generates hex escaped, byte array, and half byte masks.
 - Easily swap out the comparison AOB for the base AOB, doing so adds the swapped out AOB to it's dropdown box history.

 # Previews